ARF – Average Reduced Frequency [statistics ]

 see word form

-A collection of texts produced by learners of a language used to study the most frequent errors made by learners.
+A collection of texts produced by learners of a language used to study errors and mistakes made by learners of languages.
 Learner corpora in Sketch Engine can use both error and correction annotation.
 A special search interface is available to search by the former or the latter or both.

 Lemma is the basic form of a word, typically the form found in dictionaries.
-Lemmas are used for searching all forms of a word, e.g. searching for lemma go
+Searching for lemma will also include all forms of a word in the result, e.g. searching for lemma go

 will find go